-Rhonda Ramiro, Vice Chair
+Rhonda Ramiro, Chairperson

 Rhonda’s favorite activities are writing sound bites and hit pieces that expose the evils of US imperialism, making presentations on the shared history and struggles of third world people, doing media interviews about the Philippines and the ND movement, listening to her partner play the guitar, and cooking up new recipes and science projects with her kids.

 Bernadette Herrera was a student leader activist in the Philippines during her college years.
 To provide a better future for her family, she immigrated to the United States in 2000.
 She was undocumented for 4 years while working as a domestic worker in San Francisco.
 She was an active volunteer and then became a staff member at the Filipino Community Center (FCC) in 2007 where she currently organizes locally for immigrant and workers rights.
 From 2011 to 2014, she served as the Vice President of the National Alliance for Filipino Concerns (NAFCON).
 She also served in the Council of Leaders of Migrante Northern California, an alliance of Filipino immigrants and migrants workers groups in the Bay Area.
 In September 2018, Bernadette was elected Chairperson of Migrante USA, an alliance of 16 Filipino worker organizations throughout the U.S. and Vice Chair of BAYAN USA.